 The 3+1 Leadership Development Program is an accelerated program combining three years of undergraduate study in Accounting, Business Administration, Human Resource Management or Marketing with one year in the College's Master of Leadership Development program.
-Earn both a bachelor's degree and a master's degree in just four years.
-Contact the Department of Business and Computer Information Systems for more information.
+Students can earn both a bachelor's degree and a master's degree in just four years.
+Contact the Department of Business and Leadership for more information.